mtlynch/mtlynch.io/content/posts/solo-developer-year-6/index.md

 Every year, when I write these blog posts, I ask myself whether I still love what I'm doing.

-2022 remains my toughest year.
+2022 remains the toughest year I've had.
 I still preferred it to working for an employer, but it was a massive challenge to onboard new people while also navigating around the chip shortage.

-Relative to 2022, 2023 was a major improvement.
+2023 was a major improvement from the previous year.
 There were fewer fires to put out, and it felt good to shift critical workflows to specialized vendors.

-The downside to 2023 is that I find myself having a hard time getting excited about it.
+The downside to 2023 is that I have a hard time getting excited about it.
 It was a restructuring year, and I spent a lot of time redefining TinyPilot's processes and shifting around team responsibities.
 TinyPilot has shown me that I'm better than the average developer at designing team processes, but I still find it painfully boring to spend so much time thinking about process.

-While I can't say that I loved the year, I still prefer it to working for an employer.
-I'm still grateful to be in a position where I can make a living working for myself and making a product I'm proud of.
+While I can't say that I loved the year, I still enjoyed most of it, and I preferred it to working for an employer.
+I'm grateful to be in a position where I can earn a living working for myself and creating a product I'm proud of.

 ---